 - Pearson Value: 0.276

 This value shows significant correlation between college Passer Ratings and fantasy production.
-Given our focus on world-class athletes, a Pearson value over 0.1 or under -0.1 is significant for indicating predictive power.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences